sawolford/onsub/README.md

 Option: `PYMAKEFUNCTION`<br>
 Repeat: No<br><br>
 Names `PYMAKEFUNCTION` as the key to look up in each configuration section for executing python commands to make folders.
-### --py:enable PYENABLE
+### --py:pypriority PYPRIORITY
-	--py:enable PYENABLE            key for py:enable (default: py:enable)
+	--py:pypriority PYPRIORITY              key for py:priority (default: py:priority)
 Type: Option<br>
-Default: py:enable<br>
+Default: py:priority<br>
-Option: `PYENABLE `<br>
+Option: `PYPRIORITY `<br>
 Repeat: No<br><br>
-Names `PYENABLE ` as the key to look up in each configuration section for determining if the section is enabled by default.
+Names `PYPRIORITY` as the key to look up in each configuration section for checking to see if a section applies to a folder.
 ### --suppress
 	--suppress                        suppress repeated error output (default: False)
 Type: Flag<br>